Prathyusha-L/BLABBER---VOICE-ASSISTANT/README.md

 ![image](https://user-images.githubusercontent.com/83442712/143538621-afaf26e9-c05b-4585-85bd-5c80ee9a6d2f.png)

+Install packages in the terminal section of PyCharm: -
+•	pip install SpeechRecognition
+•	pip install pyttsx3
+•	pip install PyAudio
+(If this does not install try this: - pip install pipwin then install pipwin install PyAudio)
+•	pip install pywhatkit
+•	pip install pyjokes

 BLABBER is your personal stress buster

 The below picture shows how the song gets played on the device: -